Last update Sept. 4, 2022

 Due to its chemical similarity to metoclopramide, its excretion in breastmilk could be minimal.

-Due to its inhibitory effect on dopamine (DrugBank.com), milk production could increase due to an increase in prolactin (Minapharm 2014, Humax 2008).
+Due to its inhibitory effect on dopamine (DrugBank), milk production could increase due to an increase in prolactin.
+(Minapharm 2014, Humax 2008)

 A product with very few bibliographical references and sold in very few countries.

-Until there is more published data on this drug in relation to breastfeeding, known safer alternatives are preferable, especially during the neonatal period and in the event of prematurity.
+Until more published data is known about this drug in relation to breastfeeding, known safer alternatives are preferable, especially during the neonatal period and in the event of prematurity.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.